-- Master of Bus Malaysia Bachelor of Science (Honours), Universiti Kebangsaan Malaysia, Malaysia - Advanced Management Programme, Harvard Business School, USA
+- Bachelor of Science (Honours), Universiti Kebangsaan Malavsia, Malavsia - Advanced Management Programme, Harvard Business School, USA

-Other Directorship(s Listed Entities:
+- Listed Entities:

-Nil
+- Nil

-RHR Investment Bank Berhad
+- Public Companies:

-RHB Islamic International Asset Management Berhad
+- RHB Investment Bank Berhad RHB Islamic International Asset Management Berhad

-Skills and Experience Sharifatu Laila Syed Ali ("Sharifa") has extensive experience in the field of investment management and portfolio investing, having served various premier institutions and government linked investment funds over a period of more than 30 years.
+Skills and Experience Sharifatu Laila Syed Ali ("Sharifa") has extensive experience in the field of investment management and portfolio investing, having served various premier institutions and governmentlinked investment funds over a period of more than 30 years.
 She played a key role in the setting up of Valuecap Sdn Bhd ("Valuecap"), a government-led initiative, whose founding shareholders were Khazanah Nasional Berhad, Kumpulan Wang Amanah Pencen and Permodalan Nasional Berhad ("PNB").

-Sharifa began her career at PNB and subsequently moved on to hold various senior leadership positions at the Employees Provident Fund including Head of Treasury & Equity Markets, gaining broad exposure within the domestic and regional capital markets environment over a period of 15 years.
+Sharifa began her career at PNB and subsequently moved on to hold various senior leadership positions at the Employees Provident Fund including Head of Treasury & Equity Markets. gaining broad exposure within the domestic and regional capital markets environment over a period of 15 years.
 Following a brief period as Head of Investments at the Pilgrims Fund, she was appointed the Chief Executive Officer of Valuecap in October 2002.
-She became Group Chief Executive Officer of Valuecap
+She became Group Chief Executive Officer of Valuecap in 2015.

 Under her stewardship, the Group spearheaded the country's move into new frontiers within the domestic markets, including launching Malaysia's first exchange traded fund (Ringgit & USD) and various Environmental, Social and Governance ("ESG")-type Funds.
 Pursuant to her departure from Valuecap, she served as an Advisor to the Board of Directors of Valuecap, afterwhich she took on various roles in other Boards and Committees.
-She is also an Independent Non-Executive Director on the Board of the Minority Shareholders Watch Group and a Member of the Invesment Committee of University of Malaya.
+She is also an Independent Non-Executive Director on the Board of the Minority Shareholders Watch Group and a Member of the Invesment Committee of University of Malava.